GoogleChrome/web.dev/src/site/content/en/blog/shadowdom/index.md

 ---

 {% Aside 'warning' %}
 This article describes an old version of Shadow DOM (v0).
 If you're interested in using Shadow DOM, check out our new article, "[Shadow DOM v1: self-contained web components](/shadowdom-v1/)".
-It covers everything in the newer Shadow DOM v1 spec shipping in Chrome 53, Opera, and Safari 10.
+It covers everything in the newer Shadow DOM v1 spec shipped in Chrome 53, Safari 10, and Firefox 63.
 {% endAside %}

 ## Introduction